Amagasaki Hyogo, Japan Travel Guide

 Comprehensive travel insurance is highly recommended for all travelers.

-A strong policy covers medical emergencies, evacuation, and trip interruptions.
+A strong policy includes coverage for medical emergencies, evacuation, and trip interruptions.

 Review policy details carefully for full understanding of your coverage.